High-Dimensional Inference for Cluster-Based Graphical Models: Estimation in the Cluster-Average Graph

-\begin{remark} In the following proof, we always assume the event $\cE=\{\hat G=G^*\}$ holds.
-Using a similar argument to that used in the proof of Theorem \ref{thm:xi_asymptotic}, the following bounds will hold with probability at least $1 - \frac{C}{(K\vee n)^3}$.
+\begin{remark} In the following proofs, we always assume the event $\cE=\{\hat G=G^*\}$ holds.
+Using a similar argument to that used in the proof of Theorem \ref{thm:xi_asymptotic}, the following bounds will hold with probability at least $1 - \frac{C}{(K\vee n)^3}$. \end{remark}